 The human microbiome produces many, many metabolic substances that direct a plethora of human bodily functions.
 Thankfully, if you have a not-so-great microbiome, it’s relatively easy to adjust the makeup of your microbiome to be healthier and more beneficial.
 This applies to the skin microbiome as well as the gut microbiome.

 Do probiotics help eczema?
 Yes!

 Here you can see how real food probiotics from fermented foods and a gut-healthy diet aided in healing my skin completely.

-With f a gut-health focused diet, elimination of inflammatory foods, elimination of steroid cream, an all-natural skincare routine, proper daily hydration and exercise I am eczema free!
+With a gut-health-focused diet, elimination of inflammatory foods, elimination of steroid cream, an all-natural skincare routine, proper daily hydration, and exercise, I am eczema free!

 Gluten and Eczema